Mani Region

 - Vathia, small village on a hill with sea view and some abandoned houses which you can visit

-- The Diros caves near Areopoli
+- The Diros Caves near Areopoli

 - Mezapos beach with big sea caves in the rocks which you can explore swimming (when not windy), and view to Kastro Tigani